prheenan/Research/Perkins/Projects/Protein/bacteriorhodopsin/2017-7-jcp-paper/Manuscript/2017-jcp-bacteriorhodopsin.md

 INTRO

 Determining the structural causes of membrane protein stability is critical due to the common role membrane proteins play as drug targets.
-However, it remains difficult to apply traditional structural techniques such as X-ray crystallography (cite).
+However, it remains difficult to apply traditional structural techniques such as X-ray crystallography [@stanley_process_2008].
 Single molecule techniques such as fluorescence microscopy and atomic force microscopy (AFM) have emerged as powerful tools for determining a molecule stability by reconstructing its energy landscape.

 The energy landscape is a powerful conceptual framework for understanding protein folding and unfolding.
 States are represented by minima in the energy landscape, and the protein folding process occurs as a path along the landscape.
 Single-molecule techniques have proven critical for identifying the the barrier between states and the distance between states.
 Transiently occupied states, known as folding intermediates, are difficult to measure [.....].